 Characteristics for processability and flow behavior

 Plastics show viscoelastic behavior.
 This means that they exhibit neither properties of an ideal-elastic solid nor of an ideal-viscous liquid.
-The KUZ test laboratory has various rheological testing and investigation methods at its disposal, which are used, on the one hand, to characterize the flow behavior in the shear rate range relevant to processing and, on the other hand, to investigate the quiescent structure of the polymer at very small deformations or deformation rates.
+The KUZ test laboratory possess various rheological testing and investigation methods at its disposal.
+They are used, on the one hand, to characterize the flow behavior in the shear rate range relevant to processing and, on the other hand, to investigate the quiescent structure of the polymer at very small deformations or deformation rates.

 Environmental simulation imitates natural environmental influences on materials and components.
 The aim is to shorten practical testing, reduce development risk and gain sufficient knowledge about the reliability and service life of components and subsystems even before prototypes are completed.
 At the KUZ, a variety of testing equipment is available to simulate the stresses imposed on your products by temperature, climate and solar radiation in a wide range of ways.